BJNSTNKVC/js-cookie/README.md

 ### all

-Retrieve an object containing all keys and their associated values stored in the Cookie object.
+Retrieve an array containing all keys and their associated values stored in the Cookie object.

 #### Example